stakeconomy/solanamonitoring/Guidelines interpreting metrics.md

-# Monitoring Solana validator performance metrics
+# Monitoring Solana Validator | Interpreting monitoring metrics

 *This post is Part 3 of a 3-part series about setting up proper monitoring on your Solana Validator.*